Furniture Village Gender Pay Gap Report 2025

 Bonus and Commission Pay

-Of our 1,185 employees, all of them have the opportunity to receive a performance related bonus or commission, the latter relating to Sales Consultant roles.
-2024 saw us introduce a profit share payment, known as our Family Partnership, which offers all our people that were employed during the qualifying period the opportunity to share in the profits generated during the previous year.
-We are incredibly proud to report that 100% of females earned a bonus during the year, slightly ahead of males at 99.7
+Of our 1,257 employees, all of them have the opportunity to receive a performance related bonus or commission, the latter relating to Sales Consultant roles.
+2023 saw us introduce a profit share payment, known as our Family Partnership, which offers all our people that were employed during the qualifying period the opportunity to share in the profits generated during the previous year.
+99.2% of females earned a bonus during the year, slightly behind males at 99.5%.

 As mentioned earlier, there is a male bias towards the Retail Sales Team, with these positions offering the opportunity to earn large performance related remuneration, though alongside lower basic salaries.
-As such, the mean or average bonus paid, which includes sales commissions, was 31% lower for females compared to 35.4% last year, with the median 41% lower, compared to 52.4% lower in 2023.
+As such, the mean or average bonus paid, which includes sales commissions, was 32.7% lower for females compared to 31% last year.
 It is also important to note that this is purely reflective of the higher proportion of males in the Retail Sales Team, partly due to weekend working hours.
 Potential commission and bonus earnings are always based on job roles, with equal earnings potential for males and females alike.

 Moving forward